seandewar/nvimesweeper/README.md

 Play Minesweeper in Neovim: because if Emacs has taught us anything, it's that text editors are for gaming!

-Requires Neovim version 0.5 or above.
+Requires Neovim version 0.7 or above.

-_Probably a work-in-progress until I decide I want to be productive again._
+_Note that an `nvim-0.5` branch exists for compatibility with Nvim v0.5+, but it is no longer maintained._

 ## How to play